Winfield Bevins

 |

 A fireplace exists to hold a fire.
 Without fire, a fireplace merely becomes a cold ornamental shell.
-Likewise, a fire without a fireplace can easily become wildfire having no container.
-The Anglican tradition is kind of like a fireplace that is meant to provide a structure or a foundation for a lively faith that allows…
+Likewise, a fire without a fireplace can easily become a wildfire, having no container.
+The Anglican tradition is akin to a fireplace that is meant to provide a structure or foundation for a lively faith.
+It allows us…

 Scripture in the Anglican Tradition